tbogdala/sentient_core/README.md

   do syntax highlighting for emotes delimited by asterisks.
 * Other participants currently don't have syntax highlighting until multi-chat mode is enabled.
 * No way to cancel text generation currently.
-* The windows platform terminal support is shakey.
-The built in `cmd.exe` terminal works best but doesn't support emotes.
-Alacritty doesn't appear to disable mouse support so all kinds of bad things happen with unintended and unhandled mouse input.
 * Mac and Windows builds currently do not support hardware accellerated sentence_similarity testing with vector embeddings.
 * Error messages will corrupt the output unless stderr is redirected to another terminal or file.
 Eventually